moosend/mooskin-ui/components/Button/README.md

 # MooSkin UI - Button Component

-The MooSkin Input Component works similar to the normal HTML `<button/>` element, but with pre-defined styling and attributes.
+The MooSkin Button Component works similar to the normal HTML `<button/>` element, but with pre-defined styling and attributes.

 ___